willow385/ncndi/readme.txt

 I'm (more or less) following this course: https://ruslanspivak.com/lsbasi-part1/

-Try running `python3 maple_interpreter.py foo.mpl`.
+Try running `python3 mpl_interpreter.py foo.mpl`.

-The language is called "Maple". "ncndi" is the name of this implementation of the interpreter.
+The language is called "MPL".
+"MPL" is a recursive acronym for "MPL Programming Language". "ncndi" is the name of this implementation of the interpreter.
 I haven't decided what that stands for yet.

 File contents:
     ast_parser.py: Contains the Parser class which constructs